beldenge/Zenith/zenith-language-model/README.md

 * [Blog Authorship Corpus](https://u.cs.biu.ac.il/~koppel/BlogCorpus.htm)

 # Running
-1. Download and install Java 8 or later
+1. Download and install Java 8 (JDK 11 has been tested successfully but found to perform more poorly)
 2. On the command line, change to the zenith-language-model directory
 3. Issue the command `java -jar target\zenith-language-model-1.1.0-SNAPSHOT-exec.jar`